mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/bristle_engine.rst

     .. image:: /images/en/Krita-tutorial7-B.I.3-1.png

 Soak Ink
     The brush will pick up colors from other brushes.
-You don't need to have Ink depletion checked to activate this option, you just have to check Soak Ink.
+You don't need to have :guilabel:`Ink depletion` checked to activate this option, you just have to check :guilabel:`Soak ink`.
 What this does is cause the bristles of the brush to take on the colors of the first area they touch.
 Since the Bristle brush is made up of independent bristles, you can basically take on several colors at the same time.

     .. note::